net-lisias-kspu/CactEye/README.md

 -Completely rewritten code base for CactEye.
 -Completely redesigned GUI for the Telescope controls.
 -Asteroid telescopes should no longer be restricted to Kerbin orbit.
--Occulation experiments are not yet available.
+-Occultation experiments are not yet available.